mariaangelicataylor/TrafficLightsDetector/Readme.md

 In this project, we will develop a model to recognize traffic-light state in the car driving direction.
 We will use the bosh data set and explain step by step to make test this model.
 This project is a fork of https://github.com/berktepebag/Traffic-light-detection-with-YOLOv3-BOSCH-traffic-light-dataset

+This repo contains the instructions to set up your enviroment and the folder structure, but you need to clone the darknet (YOLO) and bstld repos.

 ## Step 1: Download YOLOv3

 Here is the <a href='https://pjreddie.com/darknet/yolo/' >YOLO offical page</a> to proceed with setup and for more details.
 Let's clone and make it with: